WordPress add_filter and apply_filters

 the author profile picture

 Ryan Neilson is a software developer from Nova Scotia, Canada, where he lives with his wife and their menagerie of pets.
 He has worked extensively with PHP, WordPress, JavaScript, React, SCSS and CSS.
-Ryan can be found professionally at X-Team, where he works as a lead software engineer.
+Ryan can be found professionally at News Corp, where he works as a lead software engineer.